Lemp Mansion: Charles Lemp

 Charles Lemp, the third son of William Sr., was the final Lemp to live in the mansion, starting in 1929.

 He had left the brewery in 1917, to go into banking and finance.
 He had also dabbled in politics, influencing many southside wards.
 He never married and lived with his dog in the mansion with two servants, a married couple.

 April 1941, Charles Lemp sent a letter to a south St. Louis funeral home requesting that in case of his death, his remains should be taken by ambulance to the Missouri Crematory.
 His body should not be bathed, clothed, or changed.
 His ashes should be put into a wicker box and buried on his farm.
 There were to be no funeral held or a notice put in the papers.

-Eight years later, he shot himself in the head, leaving the following suicide note: "St. Louis Mo/May 9, 1949, In case I am found dead blame it on no one but me.
+Eight years later, he shot himself in the head, leaving the following suicide note: "St. Louis Mo/May 10, 1949, In case I am found dead blame it on no one but me.
 Ch.
 A. Lemp".

 Edwin Lemp

 After Charles' death, the only surviving son of William Sr. was Edwin Lemp.
 (Louis Lemp, the second oldest son, had died of natural causes in 1931.)
 Edwin, the youngest son, had worked in the brewery until 1913.
 He then retired at "Cragwold", the estate he had built overlooking the Meramec River in 1911.
 "Cragwold", in western Kirkwood, had an observation tower, two servants' houses, and a collection of birds, antelope, sheep, yaks, buffalo and other animals.
 After his retirement, Edwin dedicated himself to many charitable causes, primarily the St. Louis Zoo.

+He donated family portraits and items related to the history of the brewery to the Missouri History Museum in the 1950s.

 In 1970, Edwin died at the age of 90.
 His final order to his caretaker was to destroy his art collection and family heirlooms.

-Folklore

-According to local legend, Lemp Mansion is haunted by spirits.
-According to the Missouri History Museum, Life Magazine included the Lemp mansion in an article on America’s nine most haunted houses in 1980.

 In popular culture

 In 2010 the mansion was investigated by The Atlantic Paranormal Society, which was featured on the September 29 episode of Ghost Hunters.
+In 2023, this mansion was investigated in episode 8 of the series Living for the Dead.